 Should you nurture your subscribers with weekly newsletters?
-Are dedicated sends better at optimizing your sales and marketing funnel?
+Are dedicated sends (stand-alone emails with one offer) better at optimizing your sales and marketing funnel?
 What about email digests?

-These are all valid questions that marketing professionals should consider when selecting the right format that meets their email marketing goals.
-There are different types of marketing communications you can send, and each have their respective advantages and disadvantages.
-This information should help you make an educated decision about picking the most appropriate email format and how to go about using it.
+These are all valid questions marketers find themselves asking when selecting the right format to meets their email marketing goals.
+In this post, we're review the different types of marketing emails you can send, and their respective advantages and disadvantages.
+This information should help you make an educated decision about picking the most appropriate email type and how to go about using it.

 1. Email Newsletters

 Many business and organizations send email newsletters in order to stay top of mind for their recipients.
-In this section we will cover some general guidelines for using newsletters as the foundation of your email marketing program.
+Most industrial businesses actually use email newsletters as the foundation of their email marketing program.

 Before we get into the nitty-gritty details of creating email newsletters, you will need to determine your goal.
 What is it that you want your email newsletter to achieve?
 You might want to nurture your existing contacts and become the first brand they think of when they need a product or service in your industry.
 This would be a fantastic goal if you are a B2C company.
 Or your goal might be to increase sharing so that you attract new people to your list.
 As you define your goal, think about what metrics you can use to track your progress.

-As you work on your newsletter layout and content creation, stay mindful of your goal and make sure you are working towards meeting it by prioritizing calls-to-actions at the top of the email.
+As you work on your newsletter layout and content creation, stay mindful of your goal and make sure you are working towards meeting it by prioritizing the design and placement of calls-to-actions.

 Advantages Of Email Newsletters

 - Brand Awareness: Similar to newspapers, newsletters create a certain anticipation in readers.
-Whether it is a daily newsletter or a weekend communication, you get into the habit of receiving it.
-If you enjoy the content, you will most likely stay subscribed to the newsletter and look forward to getting the next email.
+Whether it is a daily newsletter or a weekend communication, readers get into the habit of receiving it.
+So if you're considering sending email newsletters, make sure you're rending them on a regular cadence.
+If readers enjoy the content, they will most likely stay subscribed to the newsletter.
 By building a habit in your email subscribers, you enable them to recognize your brand and associate it with a positive sentiment.

 - Repurpose Content: Newsletters generally contain information that you have already published.
 Many companies do quick summaries of their most popular blog posts and link to the articles from their newsletter.
 In this way, they bring subscribers back to the company website and engage them with more company content.

-- Diverse Content: Email newsletters give you the freedom to include different types of content that might be important to your organization.
-For instance, the same newsletter can contain a popular blog post, a new offer, an announcement of an upcoming event, information about a discount and a link to a survey
+- Diverse Content: Email newsletters give you the freedom to include different types of content all in one email that might be important to your organization.
+For instance, the same newsletter can contain a popular blog post, a new offer, an announcement of an upcoming event, information about a discount and a link to a survey.
+There might even be a video embedded in the email.

 Disadvantages Of Email Newsletters

-- Diluted Call-To-Action: Due to their format--a compilation of information--newsletters can be overwhelming and ignorant of a specific call-to-action.
+- Diluted Call-To-Action: Due to their forma — a long compilation of information — newsletters can be overwhelming multiple calls-to-action.
 If you include a series of blurbs or article summaries, the attention of your recipients will most likely be spread across these tidbits of information as opposed to staying focused on a certain element.
 Of course, you can address this by prioritizing the most important information at the top of the newsletter and include a clear call-to-action after/alongside each block of text.

-- Design: With newsletters, the layout becomes a much more complicated task than it is with dedicated email sends.
+- Design: With newsletters, the layout becomes a much more complicated task than with dedicated email sends.
 You’ll have to spend some time deciding on the right placement of images and text, alignment and prioritization of information.
-Thankfully, there are a bunch of websites out there to help you with these efforts.
-MailChimp, for instance, offers a package of 36 basic, flexible templates you can use to get started.
+This is where A/B testing comes in to play.

 While there are instances when all of your subscribers should be notified about a specific marketing campaign, such as a timely new offer or an upcoming event, in most cases you would want to segment heavily based on your subscribers’ different behaviors and interests.